 4. Verify - Confirm changes impact AI responses

 This creates an ongoing optimization loop rather than periodic content updates.
 High-priority content gets reviewed and adjusted based on AI response changes, not just traffic metrics.
+Teams increasingly rely on AI content optimization tools to streamline this continuous adaptation process.

 What triggers content updates: